vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 We saw in Figure 8.2-repeated as Figure 9.2-a history of fossil fuel usage for the world, in coal, oil, and natural gas.
 Meanwhile, Table 9.1 indicates how much CO2 each fuel contributes per kilogram or Joule used.
 These two pieces can be combined to make an estimate of how much CO2 is emitted globally each year, and to track total CO2 emission over time.
 Table 9.2 and Box 9.1 elucidate how to go from the fossil fuel power figures (TW) in Figure 9.2 to CO2 atmospheric concentrations.
 Box 9.1: Computing CO2 ppm, from TW
 We will use oil as an example.
 In Figure 9.2, we appear to get about 6 TW from oil (5 TW from coal, 4 TW from natural gas).
 Multiplying by $10^{12}$ puts this in Watts (J/s) and by 3.156 × $10^{7}$ seconds per year results in the annual global energy from oil in Joules: 1.9 × $10^{20}$ J/yr.
 Table 9.1 indicates that oil contains about 11.5 kcal/g, so the number of grams of oil used per can be determined by first converting J to kcal
 Figure 9.2: Historical use of fossil fuels worldwide, repeated from Figure 8.2 [^16].
-On the left is the raw usage rate expressed in terawatts, while the right is a per-capita mea- sure.
+On the left is the raw usage rate expressed in terawatts, while the right is a per-capita measure.
 The three fossil fuel types are stacked on top of one another, so that gas makes the smallest contribution, not the largest.
 For instance, on the right-hand-edge of the left panel, coal goes from 0 to 5 TW, oil from 5 to 11 (thus 6 TW from oil), and gas from 11 to 15, indicating 4 TW from gas.
 The left-hand panel makes clear that fossil fuel use is still rising dramatically, and thus CO2 emissions.
 Operation
 Starting value x $10^{12}$ W/TW x3.16 x $10^{7}$ s/yr